Crunch-io/ta-da/content/powerful-survey-analytics/simplicity.md

 +++

-* Analyze data with little or no training
+* Analyze data with little or no training.
-* Create tables and charts
+* Create tables and charts.
-* Filter data
+* Filter data.
-* Build dashboards in 5 minutes
+* Build dashboards in 5 minutes.
-* Empower customers and clients to answer their own questions
+* Empower customers and clients to answer their own questions.